 - (b) Initial review of applications by director.
 The director shall review each application to determine whether it is a project-related application.
 If not, the director shall accept and process the application.
 If so, the director shall accept the application for filing only if the application gives the director fair notice of the project and the nature of the development to be served by the utility service, utility connection or utility extension.
-If the application gives fair notice of the project and the nature of the accept the application or utility extension, the director shall accept the application for filing, and transmit a copy of the application to the director of planning and development services and the director of engineering.
-If the director determines that an application does not give fair notice of the project and the nature of the nature of the use to be served by the utility service, utility connection or utility extension, the director shall accept the application does not give fair notice of the project and the nature of the use to be served by the utility service, utility connection or utility extension, the director shall not accept the application for filing, and shall request clarification from the applicant. - (c) Review of applications for completeness.
+If the application gives fair notice of the project and the nature of the development to be served by the utility service, utility connection or utility extension, the director shall accept the application for filing, and transmit a copy of the application to the director of planning and development services and the director of engineering.
+If the director determines that an application does not give fair notice of the project and the nature of the use to be served by the utility service, utility connection or utility extension, the director shall not accept the application for filing, and shall request clarification from the applicant. - (c) Review of applications for completeness.
 The director shall review for completeness each project-related application using the procedures and criteria in section 1.3.1.1 of the Land Development Code. - (d) Processing of applications.
 The director shall process each project-related application using the applicable procedures and criteria contained or referenced in the Land Development Code.